 - Remove the cultures from the hotel into a separate bowl or vessel.
 Cover immediately with a cloth or lid to prevent fruit fly contamination.

-- Filter the liquid of the hotel through a strainer, sieve or cheesecloth into a clean container.
-The yeast strands are large and will not pass through the sieve, but there is more than enough yeast in the liquid and SCOBY.
+- Filter the liquid of the hotel through a strainer ( AMZ), sieve (AMZ) or cheesecloth (AMZ) into a clean container.
+The yeast strands are large and will not pass through the sieve.
+But there is more than enough yeast in the liquid and SCOBY.
 (Bonus Tip: Save the filtered yeast to make Kombucha Sourdough starter!)

 - Now you have potent starter to get new batches going (see below).
 Reserve a portion of this starter liquid to return to the hotel.